Roger Burford

-Roger d'Este Burford (1904–1981) was an English poet, novelist and screenwriter.
+Roger d'Este Burford (31 January 1904 – 27 January 1981) was an English poet, novelist and screenwriter.
 He also wrote crime fiction as Roger East.

 Early life and education

 He was the son of Samuel Francis Burford (b.
-1857, Desborough - d.
+1857, Desborough – d.
 1935 Watford) an analytical chemist, and Clara d'Este Burford (née d'Este Emery, b.
-1865, Market Harborough - d.
+1865, Market Harborough – d.
 1935, Leicester).
 He had an elder brother, Francis Emery Buford (1898-1918), who was killed in action whilst a 2nd Lt. in the 1st.
 Battalion, Leicestershire Regiment, and sister Marjorie Clara Burford (b.
 1899).

-Burford attended Gonville and Caius College at the University of Cambridge, going up in autumn 1922, and taking the English Tripos.
+Burford attended Gonville and Caius College, Cambridge, going up in autumn 1922 and taking the English Tripos.
 In Easter Term 1923 he was a founder member of the Cambridge University Kinema Club (CUKC).
-During the 1923 vacation the club visited Gaumont Studios in Shepherd's Bush, London, and in the Michaelmas Term of that year it went to Famous Players-Lasky Studio in Islington, London, where George Pearson was shooting Reveille.
+During the 1923 vacation the club visited Gaumont Studios in Shepherd's Bush, London, and in the Michaelmas Term of that year it went to Famous Players–Lasky Studio in Islington, London, where George Pearson was shooting Reveille.
 Pearson later gave a talk to the CUKC in Lent Term, 1924.
 Pearson's comedies would be a particular enthusiasm of Burford's in his early writing on film.
 In Michaelmas term 1923 Burford became friends with fellow CUKC member Christopher Isherwood.
 He is fictionalised as "Roger East" in Isherwood's novel Lions and Shadows.
 After graduating, Burford registered for two terms at Leicester School of Art, having some talent as a painter.
 In the spring of 1926 he briefly taught Greek at Wooton Court Preparatory School.
 He then moved to London, sharing rooms in a boarding house on Redcliffe Road, Chelsea, with the painter Stella Wilkinson (1903-1944), whom he had met at Leicester School of Art.
 Stella appears as "Polly" in Lions and Shadows.
 The couple left London for a trip to Milan in September 1926, letting Isherwood take over their rooms.
 On 28 April 1927 Burford married Stella in a London registry office, with Isherwood one of the two witnesses.
 The two men corresponded throughout the 1930s and Burford's letters are preserved in Isherwood's papers in the Huntington Library.